natbusa/dsp-titanic/ci/README.md

 The Helm install of concourse can be accessed:

-  * Within your cluster, at the following DNS name at port 8080:  `concourse-web.default.svc.cluster.local`
+  * Within your cluster, at the following DNS name at port 8080:  `concourse-web.<namespace>.svc.cluster.local`

   * From outside the cluster, run these commands in the same shell:
 ```
+# assuming the k8s namespace is called 'dsf'
 export POD_NAME=$(kubectl get pods --namespace dsf -l "app=concourse-web" -o jsonpath="{.items[0].metadata.name}")
 kubectl port-forward --namespace dsf $POD_NAME 8080:8080 &
 ``